 Shopping in Gastown

-Gastown is a trendy neighborhood known for its shopping and restaurants, and it’s a good place to meander on the weekends.
-Indie art galleries, Victorian buildings, and cobblestone streets abound, so it maintains a quaint, old-timey feel recognizable by an iconic (and often photographed) clock in the center of the neighborhood.
+Gastown is a trendy neighborhood known for its shopping and restaurants; it’s a good place to meander on the weekends.
+Indie art galleries, Victorian buildings, and cobblestone streets abound.
+As a result, Gastown maintains a quaint, old-timey feel recognizable by the iconic and often photographed clock in the center of the neighborhood.

-Design lovers should check out Old Faithful Shop and espace d., while clothing lovers will enjoy The Block, a beautiful and well-curated clothing store on West Cordova Street.
+Design lovers should check out Old Faithful Shop and espace d., while clothing lovers will enjoy John Fluevog’s flagshop shoe boutique and The Block, a beautiful and well-curated clothing store on West Cordova Street.
 Meanwhile, MacLeod’s Books is the place to go for floor-to-ceiling used books, and Revolver Coffee and Timbertrain Coffee are THE places to go to get the perfect brew.

 Float Sessions at Float House